dsnopek/panelizer-d8-prototype/README.txt

 Future functionality
-  - Implement panel subtabs. i.e, allow node/27/arbitrarylink to be a subtab of an entity, using panelizer.
+  - Implement panel subtabs. i.e, allow node/27/arbitrarylink to be a subtab of an entity, using Panelizer.
   - Allow some other way of panelizing entities other than bundles.
 Either that or find a contrib module to allow users to have bundles.